Frequently Asked Questions

 Meals do not carry over from one semester to the next.
 With this in mind, you should carefully consider which plan is best for you.
 It may be better to opt for a lower plan now and purchase a block of 25 meals later if needed.

-You can use your dining plan at the residential restaurants and take-out locations (Baja Grill, Emporium, Emporium Café and Time Out).
+You can use your dining plan at the residential restaurants and carry–out locations.
 For items that are lower in price than a full meal you will be charged a fraction of a meal.
 For example, a price of .5 is half of a meal on your plan.

 The dollar amount for each dining block is pricing for full academic year while the number of meals is per semester.
 For example, the Block 225 plan amounts to 225 per semester – 450 meals total – for the plan cost.
 If you go up the the Block 275 plan in the spring semester, the difference in price will be charged to your account.
 If you drop to Block 175, you will be credited the difference.